-Assistance provided under this Program will meet the national objectives of benefiting LMI persons, LMH or addressing an urgent need (Urgent Need).
+Assistance provided under this program will meet the national objectives of benefiting LMI persons, LMH or addressing an urgent need (Urgent Need).

 Urgent Need is extremely rare.
 It is designed only for activities that alleviate emergency conditions.
-The alternative requirement will be used for a period of 36 months following the applicability date of the Allocation Announcement Notice.
-To use the urgent need national objective within the 36 months of the applicability date, the project must meet the following qualifying criteria:
+To use the urgent need national objective the project must meet the following qualifying criteria: